Appendix H: Constants Derived from First Principles

 10.3 AI Alignment

-Implication: AI models trained on normalized (semantic ≠ physical) data internalize 0.3% per-operation drift in their latent representations.
+Implication: AI models trained on normalized (semantic ≠ physical) data internalize 0.3% per-boundary-crossing drift in their latent representations.

 Application: Train AI on FIM-structured data to achieve: